-The Control Cycle is the other parameter to be programmed.
+The Control Cycle is the final parameter to be programmed.
+This is the On-Off time cycle within which the output will vary proportionally between. (can be set from 10 to 100 seconds).
 Whilst dosing, if the pH reading on the LCD changes very quickly, the Control Cycle will need to be as short as possible, eg 10 seconds.
 This will reduce overshoot, as the controller will be able to adjust its dose rate very quickly in responding to a rapidly changing pH.